retrodaredevil/retrodaredevil/docs/source/blog/2023-05-building-new-server-running-linux.rst

   apt-mark hold nvidia-driver

 Now I need to make Plex use my graphics card.
-I'm running Plex in docker, so I just need to expose I started following this tutorial: https://tizutech.com/plex-transcoding-with-docker-nvidia-gpu/.
+I'm running Plex in docker.
+I started following this tutorial: https://tizutech.com/plex-transcoding-with-docker-nvidia-gpu/.
 Everything is basically the same, except it uses the linuxserver image and I use the official image.
 I eventually get linked to here: https://www.pugetsystems.com/labs/hpc/Workstation-Setup-for-Docker-with-the-New-NVIDIA-Container-Toolkit-nvidia-docker2-is-deprecated-1568/.